SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 sudo docker push <private-registry>/<path>/<image-name>:<tag>
 ```

-Following additional step may be required if using signed images:

 #### Using ImagePullSecrets for signed images

-ImagePullSecrets may be required if using signed images from a private Docker registry, e.g.: Harbor.
+An additional ImagePullSecret may be required if using signed images from a private Docker registry, e.g.: Harbor.

 Here is an example of creating an ImagePullSecret.
 Refer to your registry's documentation for the specific details of use.